siberianfox/g2wiki/VMware-Fusion-Issues.md

 - OSX 10.10.5
 - Atmel Studio 7 - 1009

-### Annoyances
-These problems are annoyances and can be worked around.
-- Mouse cursor gets locked into VM single-window screen.
-Unlock with Control - Command (cloverleaf) or change windows with Command-Tab window navigator
-- Some VM's will occasionally "beachball" forever and need to be killed from above.

 ### Showstopper - VMware Tools Installation Failures
 These problems make it impossible to use Atmel Studio 7.